 The 50% rating for PTSD has moderately severe symptoms.

-The biggest difference between the 30% and 50% rating is that at this level, you’re having a lot of trouble in your relationships.
+The most significant difference between the 30% and 50% rating is that you’re having a lot of trouble in your relationships at this level.

 Perhaps you don’t have any friends or just want to be alone.